Australian Government Purchases AC/DC Legend’s Letter For $14,000 Because It Shows Singer’s Tender Side

 In the hallowed hall of rock and roll hell-raisers, AC/DC’s Bon Scott definitely has a seat at the top table, rubbing shoulders with the likes of The Doors’ Jim Morrison, The Who’s Keith Moon, and Led Zeppelin’s John Bonham.

-The Aussie wild man renowned for his hard-living ways and trademark screech, and who boldly declared for eternity and beyond that he was on a “Highway To Hell” has long been affectionately thought of as the rocking man’s rocker.
+The Aussie wild man renowned for his hard-living ways and trademark screech, and who boldly declared for eternity and beyond that he was on a “Highway To Hell,” has long been affectionately thought of as the rocking man’s rocker.

 Yet like many who have gone down in history as living life on the edge and without compromise, Scott was a complex individual who had an emotional and tender side, which was often at odds with his image of a wild-eyed heavy metal urchin riding on into the sunset with one eye perpetually on the next party, the next bottle of whisky, and the next inviting bed.

-And that’s the reason why the Western Australian government have decided to shell out $14,000 on a letter that the AC/DC front-man penned when his band were touring the U.S. in 1978, and in which Scott gives voice to his concerns about the well-being of drummer Phil Rudd and the band’s tough touring schedule.
+And that’s the reason why the Western Australian government has decided to shell out $14,000 on a letter that the AC/DC front-man penned when his band was touring the U.S. in 1978, and in which Scott gives voice to his concerns about the well-being of drummer Phil Rudd and the band’s tough touring schedule.

-Classic Rock reports that a letter Scott sent to his friend Valerie when AC/DC were trekking their merry way across the States in the late seventies triggered a bidding war when it was auctioned.
+Classic Rock reports that a letter Scott sent to his friend Valerie when AC/DC was trekking their merry way across the States in the late ’70s triggered a bidding war when it was auctioned.

 It was initially thought the unknown bidder was a hardcore AC/DC fan but it later transpired that it was purchased by the Western Australian government.

-WA State Library’s music expert Dr Adam Turner explained how there is a common misconception of Scott, particularly in regard to his lyrics, that he was a mischievous and malevolent type, but the letter showcases his more human, tender and emotional side.
+WA State Library’s music expert, Dr. Adam Turner, explained how there is a common misconception of Scott, particularly in regard to his lyrics, that he was a mischievous and malevolent type, but the letter showcases his more human, tender, and emotional side.

 Scott writes in his letter, “Phil had a bit of a nervous breakdown and had to spend a lot of time with a shrink.
 It was really bad, but luckily he got over it quick enough not to upset the band.
 We had to treat him with kid gloves for a bit but he’s OK now.”